sdckey/C4ALL/README.md

 Note that all files must be extracted from a release-archive preserving the relative paths in the process.

-Please be sure to remove the script's settings files from `%PROGRAMDATA%\EnCase\<version>\Storage` before running a new version.
+Please be sure to remove the script's settings-files from `%PROGRAMDATA%\EnCase\<version>\Storage` before running a new version.

 ## Disclaimer